A Survey to Recent Progress Towards Understanding In-Context Learning: Abstract

 \section{Abstract}

-In-Context Learning (ICL) empowers Large Language Models (LLMs) with the capacity to learn in context, achieving downstream generalization without gradient updates but with a few in-context examples.
-Despite the encouraging empirical success, the underlying mechanism of ICL remains unclear, and existing research offers various viewpoints of understanding.
-These studies propose intuition-driven and ad-hoc technical solutions for interpreting ICL, illustrating an ambiguous road map.
-In this paper, we leverage a data generation perspective to reinterpret recent efforts and demonstrate the potential broader usage of popular technical solutions, approaching a systematic angle.
-For a conceptual definition, we rigorously adopt the terms of skill learning and skill recognition.
-The difference between them is skill learning can learn new data generation functions from in-context data.
-We also provide a comprehensive study on the merits and weaknesses of different solutions, and highlight the uniformity among them given the perspective of data generation, establishing a technical foundation for future research to incorporate the strengths of different lines of research.
+In-Context Learning (ICL) empowers Large Language Models (LLMs) with the ability to learn from a few examples provided in the prompt, enabling downstream generalization without the requirement for gradient updates.
+Despite encouragingly empirical success, the underlying mechanism of ICL remains unclear.
+Existing research remains ambiguous with various viewpoints, utilizing intuition-driven and ad-hoc technical solutions to interpret ICL.
+In this paper, we leverage a data generation perspective to reinterpret recent efforts from a systematic angle, demonstrating the potential broader usage of these popular technical solutions.
+For a conceptual definition, we rigorously adopt the terms of \textit{skill recognition} and \textit{skill learning}.
+Skill recognition selects one learned data generation function previously seen during pre-training while skill learning can learn new data generation functions from in-context data.
+Furthermore, we provide insights into the strengths and weaknesses of both abilities, emphasizing their commonalities through the perspective of data generation.
+This analysis suggests potential directions for future research.